Fitting High-Dimensional Interaction Models with Error Control: Better Threshold Approximation

-\end{defn} The minimization identifies the worst case set $T$ to add to the model $S$.
-It captures how much \Rs can increase by adding $T$ to $S$ (denominator) compared to the combined benefits of adding its elements to $S$ individually (numerator).
-If $S$ is the size-$k$ set selected by forward stepwise, then \Rs is approximately submodular if $\gamma(S,k) > \gamma$, for some constant $\gamma > 0$.
-We will refer to data as being approximately submodular if \Rs is approximately submodular on the data. \Rs is submodular if $\gamma_(S,2) \geq 1$ for all $S \subset [m]$ \citep{John+15sub}.
-This definition is similar to that of \citet{DasK11}.
+\end{defn} The minimization identifies the worst case set $S$ to add to the model $M$.
+It captures how much \Rs can increase by adding $S$ to $M$ (denominator) compared to the combined benefits of adding its elements to $M$ individually (numerator).
+If $M$ is the size-$k$ set selected by forward stepwise, then \Rs is approximately submodular if $\gamma_{sr}(M,k) > \gamma$, for some constant $\gamma > 0$.
+We will refer to data as being approximately submodular if \Rs is approximately submodular on the data. \Rs is submodular if $\gamma_{(M,2)} \geq 1$ for all $M \subset [m]$ \citep{John+15sub}.
+This definition is extremely similar to that of \citet{DasK11}, but slightly more refined.

-Our main theoretical result provides a performance guarantee for RAI and is proven in the Appendix.
-The result is similar to the in-sample performance guarantees for forward stepwise provided by \citet{DasK11}.
-Let $s$ index the testing pass, with $s_f$ denoting the first pass in which a hypothesis is rejected.
-The term $\gamma(S_l,k)$ is the submodularity ratio of the selected set of $l$ features, denoted $S_l$, and $S_k^*$ is the set of $k$ features which minimizes equation (\ref{eqn:sparse-reg}). \begin{thm} Algorithm \ref{alg:rai} (RAI) selects a set of features $S_l$ of size $l$ such that